DataDog/integrations-core/solr/README.md

 ## Setup
 ### Installation

 The Solr check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your Solr nodes.

 This check is JMX-based, so you'll need to enable JMX Remote on your Tomcat servers.
 Read the [JMX Check documentation][2] for more information on that.

 ### Configuration

-Edit the `solr.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's directory.
+Edit the `solr.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory.
 See the [sample solr.d/conf.yaml][3] for all available configuration options:

 ```
 instances: